t-moe/FluentFlow/README.md

 ## Quickstart Rules

-In the simplest case, you register a single matcher function (with `matchOn`) which will be executed to check every packet.
+In the simplest case, you register a single matcher function (with `match`) which will be executed to check every packet.
 With `then` you can specify a callback which will be executed if the rule matched.

 ```
-when.matchOn(function(packet) { //add callback which is used to check for matches on every packet
+$.match(function(packet) { //add callback which is used to check for matches on every packet
         //Do some checks here on packet struct
         return packet.tcp && packet.tcp.dstport==80; //return true on match
     }).then(function(packet) {